Sucrose (oral) for procedural pain management in infants

 • Introduction

-Oral sucrose is a safe and effective mild analgesic which is effective in decreasing short-term pain and distress during minor procedures.
-Small amounts of sweet solutions (oral sucrose) are placed on the infant's tongue to reduce procedural pain.
-Breastfeeding (providing comfort, diversion and maternal contact) should be used where available to relieve procedural pain.
-The application of supportive measures such as; kangaroo care, facilitated tucking, swaddling, warmth, NNS and distraction (in older infants), should occur prior to oral sucrose administration.
+Breastfeeding or skin to skin care (also known as kangaroo care) should be used when possible and feasible to relieve procedural pain.
+The application of additional supportive measures such as facilitated tucking, swaddling, warmth, non-nutritive sucking and distraction (in older infants), should also occur prior to oral sucrose administration and throughout the procedure.
 Oral sucrose administration is clinically indicated for the reduction of procedural pain and distress in infants 0-18 months at RCH.

 Aim